janikvonrotz/awesome-powershell/readme.md

 * [Plaster](https://github.com/PowerShell/Plaster) - Plaster is a template-based file and project generator written in PowerShell.
 * [PSModuleDevelopment](https://github.com/PowershellFrameworkCollective/PSModuleDevelopment) - Get started using module templates in 2 minutes with this module's low entry barrier and casual convenience.
+* [Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
+It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.

 ## Frameworks